McDonald's Heavy Franchised Business Model In A Nutshell

 Wendy's 18.3% 15.9%

-See also IKEA Business Model
+See also Goldman Sachs Business Model

 As shown in the table, McDonald's has higher profit and operating margins compared to Burger King, Subway, and Wendy's.
 This highlights the profitability of McDonald's franchised model and its ability to generate substantial returns for both the company and its franchisees.